What To Do when Your Rebate Check Is Late

 - If patient pursuit fails, you may consider writing a letter stating that you have attempted to claim your rebate to no avail, and will be reporting the company to the FTC and to the Attorney General in your state and in the state the company resides in.
 (See sample demand letter).

 - Give the company a reasonable amount of time to respond to your inquiry (usually 30 days).

 - If the company fails to respond, notify the FTC of the vendor's failure to send the promised rebate.
 You can use the FTC's online form or you can send your letter (with supporting documentation) to the regional FTC office closest to you.
 (See www.ftc.gov/ro/romap2.htm for a list of regional contact information.)

 - Send copies of the letter to the Consumer Affairs Department of the Attorney General's Office in your state and in the state where the company is located.

-- Send a complaint to ConsumerAffairs.com using our online complaint form or postal mail.
-Attorneys review all complaints and have filed hundreds of class action cases on behalf of consumers.
+- Send a report to ConsumerAffairs.com using our online form or postal mail.
+Attorneys review all reports and have filed hundreds of class action cases on behalf of consumers.